mever-team/FairBench/docs/documentation/progress.md

 ## Applying reductions

 FairBench already provides reduction mechanisms to aggregate fairness measures across groups or subgroups.
-These can also be applied on filters to values, granted that they encounter the same units across all dimensions when attempting a reduction (this check is enforced for sanity).
+These can also be applied as filters, granted that they encounter the same units across all dimensions when attempting a reduction (this check is enforced for sanity).